 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-Puerto Rico.
-There is so much that is misunderstood about this island.
+There is so much that is misunderstood about these islands.
 Yes, it’s a territory of the United States.
 But to think of it as merely the “American Caribbean” is to miss the whole point of this all-star island and its charming capital city, Old San Juan.
 Here is our must do Puerto Rico itinerary for a long weekend.

-First off, Puerto Rico is technically the United States.
+First off, this is still technically the United States.
 You don’t need a passport to visit.
 You don’t need foreign currency.
 And just about everyone speaks English.
-So, traveling to Puerto Rico is easy, even for a long weekend.
+So, traveling here is easy, even for a long weekend.
 But that doesn’t mean it isn’t rewarding too.

-Puerto Rico is historic.
+These islands are historic.
 The capital, San Juan, is a UNESCO World Heritage Site.
 The three fortifications (San Felipe del Morro, San Cristóbal and San Juan de la Cruz) guarding the harbor are pristine examples of early Caribbean architecture.
-Christopher Columbus arrived in San Juan, on the second of his trips to Puerto Rico while re-discovering the “New World” in 1493.
-History is around every corner in Puerto Rico.
+Christopher Columbus arrived in San Juan, on his second trip while re-discovering the “New World” in 1493.
+History is around every corner in this beautiful capital city.

 Our Ideal Puerto Rico Itinerary